 Though statins are proven to save lives, these cholesterol-lowering drugs are not considered safe for pregnant or breastfeeding patients.
 Get the facts about statins, hypercholesterolemia, and pregnancy in this week's Your Pregnancy Matters blog.

 Health screenings are often the first line of defense against chronic and seasonal illnesses, and physicians incorporate these vital tools to help uncover clues to everything from heart disease and diabetes to colon cancer and coronavirus.
-Learn about some of the most essential health screenings from one of UT Southwestern's infectious diseases experts.
+Learn about some of the most essential health screenings from UT Southwestern.

-As medical journals and websites debate who should take statins and the severity of their side effects, Dr. Hill says not to forget that they save lives.
+As medical journals and websites debate who should take statins and the severity of their side effects, UT Southwestern says not to forget that they save lives.

 In November 2018, the national cholesterol treatment guidelines were updated for the first time in five years.
-Two esteemed physicians from UT Southwestern coauthored the guidelines, and in this week’s blog they discuss what the updates mean for patients.
+Two esteemed physicians from UT Southwestern coauthored the guidelines, and this week’s blog discusses what the updates mean for patients.

 Knowing how your cholesterol functions can help doctors determine your heart disease risk.
 A UT Southwestern cardiologist uses a garbage truck analogy to explain “cholesterol efflux.”